watadani-byte/character-consistency-qa/README.md

 1. Generate
 2. Validate
-3. Reject (if needed)
+3. Reject
 4. Regenerate

-This forms a **controlled convergence loop**

 → Identity is not generated
-→ It is **recovered through iteration**
+→ It is recovered

 ---

 ## Traceability (Audit Layer)

-In production environments, validation alone is not sufficient.

-Each generation cycle can be logged and analyzed:
+Each generation cycle can be logged:

 - Input prompt (A)
 - Internal transformation (A′)
 - Generated output (B′)
 - Validation result (PASS / FAIL)

-This enables:

-- Failure pattern analysis
-- Reproducibility of successful outputs
-- Auditability for enterprise workflows

-→ Character identity becomes not only controllable,
+→ Identity becomes traceable and explainable
-   but also **traceable and explainable**

 ---

 ## Result

-- Stable character identity across outputs
+- Stable character identity
-- Reduced rework and manual correction
+- Reduced rework
-- Consistent production workflow
+- Consistent workflow
-- No additional model changes required
+- No model modification required

 ---

 ## Business Value

-- Reduce reliance on external vendors and lower costs
-- Maintain full control over character quality in-house
-- Eliminate dependency on individual expertise
+- Lower production cost
+- Reduced correction workload
+- Consistent brand output
-- Enable stable and repeatable production
+- Scalable production pipeline

 ---

-## How to Use

-1. Generate multiple candidates
-2. Check character consistency
-3. Discard inconsistent outputs
-4. Keep only valid results

-Repeat until stable outputs are obtained.
+## Why This Matters

+> More generations do not solve the problem.

+They make it worse.

+- Cost increases
+- Identity diverges
+- Consistency collapses

 ---

-## Why This Works

-Most approaches try to improve generation quality.

-However, in production:

-→ Even small inconsistencies create real cost
-→ Inconsistent outputs cannot be used

-This workflow shifts the focus:

-**From generation → to validation → to recovery**

----

 ## Positioning

 This is not a prompt technique.
-This is not a model change.
+This is not a model improvement.

-This is a **quality control and recovery layer for character identity**.
+This is a quality control and identity recovery system.

 ---

 ## Summary

-- Simple rule: **If it drifts, discard it**
+- If it drifts, discard it
-- Drift is caused by internal reconstruction (A′)
+- Drift accumulates across generations
+- Identity collapses beyond a threshold
-- Consistency is achieved through validation loops
+- Consistency is achieved through validation
-- Identity is recovered, not generated

 ---

 ## Contact

-For business inquiries, please open an Issue using the "Business Inquiry" template.
+For business inquiries, open an Issue using the template.

 ---

 ## License

-MIT License.
-See LICENSE file for details.
+MIT License